jrpool/docsearch/README.md

 - If you have installed a production environment and want to launch it as a daemon, so it is detached from your command-line environment and it restarts when the server reboots, execute `npm run start_daemon`.
 If you want to stop the application after that, execute `npm run stop_daemon`.
 (On some systems it is necessary to execute these commands as a superuser, namely as `sudo npm run start_dev` and `sudo npm run stop_daemon`.)

+- In a production environment, both start methods cannot be relied on to adapt to any changes you make in the code.
+So, if you have made changes and want to test them, stop the application with `CONTROL-c` or `npm run stop_daemon` and then start it again.

 2. To access the application while it is running, use a web browser to request the application’s port on your server, such as:

 ```